How a digital detox may make you a better doctor

 While there isn’t much in the scientific literature on the impact of screen time on adults, researchers have looked at the effects on children.
 A PLOS One study published in April 2019 looked for associations between screen time and inattention problems in preschoolers.
 The data came from the Canadian Healthy Infant Longitudinal Development (CHILD) study, and links increased screen time to increased attention issues in young children.

-JAMA Pediatrics study published in July highlights additional detrimental effects of screen time on developing adolescent brains.
+A JAMA Pediatrics study published in July highlights additional detrimental effects of screen time on developing adolescent brains.
 This longitudinal study concluded that screen time—including social media and TV—increased levels of depression in adolescents.
 Researchers hypothesized that the depression is a result of increased social comparison.

-If screens are having a verifiable effect on developing minds, is it reasonable to conclude that they’re at least having some effect on adults
+If screens are having a verifiable effect on developing minds, is it reasonable to conclude that they’re at least having some effect on adults?

 Why doctors need to minimize distraction